-Poveglia Island is a small island located between Venice and Lido, Italy.
+Poveglia Island is a small island off the Italian coast, located between Venice and Lido.
 Lido, to the east, is known for being the host of the annual Venice Film Festival; it’s shops and beaches complimentary to the tourist trade.
-Venice itself, a world renowned tourist attraction is to the north.
-Several small islands are scattered in the Laguna Veneta between these two gems, each their own unique form of beauty.
+Venice, a world renowned tourist attraction is to the north.
+Several other small islands are scattered in the Laguna Veneta between these two gems.
+Each island has its own charm and unique form of beauty.
 Poveglia Island has neither characteristic.
 In fact, the island has a history of darkness and pain.
-It is considered by many as the most haunted and most evil places in the world.
-A place so dammed that no one lives there and the few daring souls who try to visit, then return to the mainland visibly shaken and tight-lipped about their experience.
-The locals won’t even try to approach the island by boat and fishermen avoid the waters for fear of catching human bones in their nets.
+It is considered by many as the most haunted and most evil place in the world.
+A place so dammed that no one dares to live there.
+The few who risked a quick visit returned to the mainland visibly shaken and tight-lipped about their experience.
+The island is not a place for the living.
+The local fishermen avoid the waters for fear of catching human bones in their nets.
 Poveglia Island is wretched place.

 From a distance, one could easily be charmed by profile of the island.
-Poveglia is a sparkling gem atop a shimmering sea, with magnificent architecture including a bell tower which dates back to the 12th century, are magnificent to see.
-Other buildings complete the complex, including a church, some houses, a hospital, and an asylum make up the rest of the remaining buildings on the island.
-Also directly off the island’s tip are the remains of an octagonal fort which historians can date back to 1645.
-At the time, the Venetian government built five such forts to guard the entrance of the lagoon.
-Not much remains but loose stones and earth surrounded by the remnants of the outer wall.
-Yet despite this fairy-tale beauty, Poveglia island has a population of zero, and for good reasons.
+Poveglia is a sparkling gem atop a shimmering sea.
+Remains of its architecture, including a bell tower which dates back to the 12th century, are magnificent to see.
+Other buildings complete the complex, including a church, some houses, a hospital, and an asylum.
+Also directly off the island’s tip are the remains of an octagonal fort.
+These ruins date back to 1645.
+The Venetian government built them to provide security for the lagoon entrance.
+The remains are minimal.
+Rows of loose stones and earth are surrounded by the remnants of the outer wall.
+The island seems to have it all on the surface, but what lies hidden also keeps it uninhabited.

-To truly understand the reason why it’s uninhabited, we need to understand the island’s history.
-It was first inhabited in the year 421, mainly by rag-tag bands of commoners who were trying to escape from one of the many different barbarian hordes than frequently invaded the mainland.
+To history of the island reveals the many reasons why it’s uninhabited.
+The tale begins back in the year 421.
+The first inhabitants were rag-tag bands people from the mainland.
+They were trying to escape from one of the many different barbarian hordes than frequently invaded.
 The island was so small and off the beaten path that it was virtually ignored.
 This made it a safe place, or so it seemed.
-Sometime prior to the year 1300, the island was abandoned for reasons unspecific, but not related to anything evil.
-In 1348, the Bubonic Plague made it’s first visit to Europe and Poveglia island was used to isolate victims.
+Sometime prior to the year 1300, the island was abandoned, but it’s not known why.
+In 1348 when the Bubonic Plague made it’s first deadly visit to Europe, Poveglia island was used to isolate victims.
 It was an island where people went to die a horrible death.
 It was far enough away from the mainland that even prevailing winds weren’t considered a factor in spreading the disease.

 The Asylum and Ghosts of the Past

 The tale doesn’t end there.
 Believers of the story state that doctor became a victim of his own bad behavior.
-After years of performing these unspeakable acts of human depravity, the doctor also began to see the ghosts his patients had so long reported.
+After years of performing unspeakable acts of human depravity, the doctor too saw the ghosts his patients had reported.
 It is also said that those spirits led him to the top of the bell tower where he jumped or was thrown by a supernatural force to the ground below.
-Yet, the fall did not kill him, instead leaving him alive but immobile and in immense pain.
+Yet, that fall did not kill him, instead leaving him alive but immobile and in immense pain.
 That was until a sickly mist crept in, concealing everything.
 While surrounded by the choking fog, something slowly choked the life from his injured body.

 Modern Day Haunt

 The hospital closed eventually and the island was again left to wait.
 The wait wasn’t long, in the 1950’s the facility was converted into a home for the elderly, but which closed between 1968 and 1975, depending on whom you ask.
-After that, there were some agricultural uses of the island, but none lasted too long.
+After that, there were some brief agricultural uses of the island, but none lasted too long.
 Developers have tried several times to renovate the old buildings.
 In one instance a construction crew was awarded the job to restore the former hospital building.
 Shortly after starting they abruptly stopped and left without explanation.
 The locals say they didn’t quit.
 They were driven away by the island’s dark forces.

 The Italian government has tried several times to generate interest in the island.
-A family recently sought to buy the island and build a holiday home on it but they left the first night there and refused to comment on what happened.
+A family recently sought to buy the island and build a holiday home on it.
+They left Poveglia island after their first night there and have refused to comment on what happened.
 The only fact that we do know is that their daughters face was ripped open and required fourteen stitches.
-In 2014, the 18 acre island was sold as part of a 99 year lease for just under one-half million dollars by an Italian businessman. he has not decided on what he’ll be doing with the accursed property.
+In 2014, the 18 acre island was sold as part of a 99 year lease for just under one-half million dollars by an Italian businessman.
+He has not decided on what he’ll be doing with the accursed property.

-Several psychics and book author Ransom Riggs have visited the island and the abandoned hospital.
+Several psychics and author Ransom Riggs have visited the island and the abandoned hospital.
 Each of them left scared to death of what they had sensed there and none have returned.
 Police patrols keep the curious away from their attempts to explore the island.
-Once in a while someone gets past the patrols and upon their return are visibly and permanently shaken on their experiences.
+Once in a while someone gets past the patrols and upon their return are visibly and permanently shaken from their experience.